Bigstep22/thesis/md/Writeouts/CoChurch-encoded pipeline 2.md

-I will present the _idea_ behind Cochurch encodings:
+I will present the \textit{idea} behind Cochurch encodings:
 ```haskell
 data List'_ a b = Nil'_ | NilT'_ b | Cons'_ a b deriving Functor
 data List a = Nil | Cons a (List a) deriving (Functor, Show)